 Our priority is to make personal style the primary

 conversation starter in our stories.
 Everyone has to get dressed, right?
-Yet as the world turns and we’re faced with more challenges it’s easy to assume that fashion can be written off as frivolity – something that simply doesn’t measure up in the grand scheme of things.
-So for those who pour their heart and soul into an industry built on innovation, style and self-expression it’s now clear that it’s up to us to challenge the stigma surrounding this dynamic aspect of life.
+Yet as the world turns, and we’re faced with more challenges, it’s easy to assume that fashion can be written off as frivolity – something that simply doesn’t measure up in the grand scheme of things.
+So for those who pour their heart and soul into an industry built on innovation, style, and self-expression, it’s now clear that it’s up to us to challenge the stigma surrounding this dynamic aspect of life.
 Here at The Style Line, we look at style as playing an all-encompassing role in our lives.
-While “celebrating style” may not always elicit the response we were looking for, we hope our community proves that these elements can in fact, pave way for something much deeper.
+While “celebrating style” may not always elicit the response we were looking for, we hope our community proves that these elements can, in fact, pave way for something much deeper.

-In fact, we’ve learned so many small truths that can be applied to many of our endeavors.
-From the fashion designers who have engrained a sense of discipline and precision in our own work (we got to experience this from a design perspective firsthand in our Echo Collection with Melissa Joy Manning); along with the small business owners who inspire courage as they remind us to see our dreams through their successful end, there is proof that people around the globe are utilizing style and fashion as a means to do what they want in life and still feel good about it.
+We’ve learned so many small truths that can be applied to many of our endeavors.
+From the fashion designers who have ingrained a sense of discipline and precision in our own work (we got to experience this from a design perspective firsthand in our Echo Collection with Melissa Joy Manning); along with the small business owners who inspire courage as they remind us to see our dreams through their successful end, there is proof that people around the globe are utilizing style and fashion as a means to do what they want in life and still feel good about it.

-In an effort to continue supporting these ideals, below are a few observations that remind us to look beyond the superficiality of style and dig deeper… Because let’s face it, personal style is powerful and it’s here to stay.
+In an effort to continue supporting these ideas, below are a few observations that remind us to look beyond the superficiality of style and dig deeper… Because let’s face it, personal style is powerful and it’s here to stay.
 There’s no question about it.

 A CONFIDENCE BOOSTER:

 While we may condone discussion over someone else’s appearance to be shallow, we can also spin the positive side.
-Addressing someone’s style is a powerful ice breaker and a simple way to make someone’s day.
+Addressing someone’s style is a powerful icebreaker and a simple way to make someone’s day.